Erdos-Projects/summer26-teacher-ai-readiness/Model/README.md

 from the final model: they provide almost no AUC gain, while requiring complete school data reduces the sample unevenly across countries.

-**`06_weight_sensitivity.ipynb`** — compares TCHWGT-weighted and unweighted adoption rates by ISCED level.
+**`06_weight_sensitivity.ipynb`** — compares TCHWGT-weighted and unweighted adoption rates by SES band, school location, school type and ISCED level.
 Fast; loads only the three columns it requires.

 **`07_experiments.ipynb`** — re-runs the experiments that shaped the final model: trivial baselines, models with and without the belief composites, individual belief items versus the